inunix3/nchip8/README.md

 # nCHIP-8
 A CHIP-8/SCHIP interpreter, written in C++17 with the use of SDL2 and Dear ImGui for UI.
-It's customizable and has some debug capabilities!
+It's customizable and has debug capabilities!

 [**Video**](https://drive.google.com/file/d/1VJpbM7gC9RqfsyXIdQ_G24tuiyJ7AvO9/view?usp=sharing)

 [**Screenshots**](screenshots/)

-It wasn't written for educational purposes, but just for fun.
-Nevertheless, I still learned something new.
+Written just for fun.

 ## Features
 - Full SCHIP support